 It means that the stories passed to you from decades of telling are one-sided and sometimes flat out wrong.
 After all, if you don’t know both sides, how can you know the truth?

-Come with us for to learn how it was that on June 25, 1876, the 7th Cavalry were out-thought and out-fought.
+Come with us for to learn how it was that on June 25, 1876, when the 7th Cavalry were out-thought, and out-fought.

 Or call 307 699 6015 now

-Why is it worth spending a whole day on the Battle of the Little Bighorn?
+Why is it worth booking the Full Story Tour on the Battle of the Little Bighorn?

 When we claim to offer the best tours at the Little Bighorn, we don't say so lightly.
 Its time the truth of events leading to this cataclysmic event on the plains was known and accepted.
 And remember although the battle at the Greasy Grass was won by the Cheyenne and Lakota, the reverberations of the war still continue to this very day around many Plains Nations.

 Of course you will have a great time on your tour, but our guide's responsibility is not just to you.
 All Little Bighorn Tours guides relate this story for the ancestors, as though the battle participants are standing with you, listening.
-And their goal is to be sure the story (which cost so many their lives) is told in a way that would make those participants nod, and agree that the truth is being told of their actions, deeds and sacrifices.
-Truth matters and we are dedicated to telling that truth.
+And their goal is to be sure the story (which cost so many their lives) is told in a way that would make those participants nod and agree that the truth is being told about their actions, deeds and sacrifices.
+Truth matters and we are dedicated to telling their truth.